Midnight Sun “Trickster” Belgian-style Pumpkin Ale is 7% ABV.

-I poured some of this 22 oz bottle into a stout glass.
+I poured some of a 22 oz bottle into a Belgian ale glass.

 Appearance: A pour with a bit of splash gave 2 fingers of thick and frothy off-white foam.
 This had great retention, and, within the first 5-7 minutes, only dissipated a bit towards the center of the foamy cloud.
 It maintained strong contact along the sides of the glass.
 The color of this offering is a fairly hazy, bordering on murky, burnt orange/amber.
 Carbonation bubbles rising suggest heavy carbonation.

 Smell: With this up to my nose, I’m greeted with some earthy and slightly funky Belgian yeast, some nice citrus, as from orange, some vegetal squash, some almost minty hops, some pleasant nicely balanced spicing, and a rounded sweetness as from honey and some light Belgian candi sugar.
 For spicing, I think I get some ginger, cinnamon, and cardamom.
 This has just a great and complex aroma.

 Taste: This bursts with flavor up front: juicy orange, earthy yeast with white pepper, honey, and some vegetal pumpkin.
 It is a bit sweeter, and has more orange and sweet citrus than I was expecting.
 This nicely complements the pumpkin and the white-pepper-like earth and Belgian yeast.
 The spices, as in the nose, seem to have ginger, cinnamon, and cardamom.
 The spices have a distinct nuttiness that I associate with cardamom.
 The pumpkin is notable and fairly present, and the sweetness gives me more citrus and honey than anything else.
 As this finishes, the earth and yeast take hold a little more and linger with a pleasant fine-particulate earthy bitterness in the aftertaste, like softer white pepper.
 Great flavor, nice complexity, and not as funky as it smelled.